Telephony: Overview

 Until the 1970s, most telephones were permanently wired to the telephone line installed at customer premises.
 Later, conversion to installation of jacks that terminated the inside wiring permitted simple exchange of telephone sets with telephone plugs and allowed portability of the set to multiple locations in the premises where jacks were installed.
-The inside wiring to all jacks was connected in one place to the wire drop which connects the building to a cable.
+The inside wiring to all jacks was connected in one place to the wire drop, which connects the building to a cable.
 Cables usually bring a large number of drop wires from all over a district access network to one wire center or telephone exchange.
 When a telephone user wants to make a telephone call, equipment at the exchange examines the dialed telephone number and connects that telephone line to another in the same wire center, or to a trunk to a distant exchange.
 Most of the exchanges in the world are interconnected through a system of larger switching systems, forming the public switched telephone network (PSTN).

 In the second half of the 20th century, fax and data became important secondary applications of the network created to carry voices, and late in the century, parts of the network were upgraded with ISDN and DSL to improve handling of such traffic.

 Today, telephony uses digital technology (digital telephony) in the provisioning of telephone services and systems.
 Telephone calls can be provided digitally, but may be restricted to cases in which the last mile is digital, or where the conversion between digital and analog signals takes place inside the telephone.
 This advancement has reduced costs in communication, and improved the quality of voice services.
 The first implementation of this, ISDN, permitted all data transport from end-to-end speedily over telephone lines.
 This service was later made much less important due to the ability to provide digital services based on the Internet protocol suite.

 Since the advent of personal computer technology in the 1980s, computer telephony integration (CTI) has progressively provided more sophisticated telephony services, initiated and controlled by the computer, such as making and receiving voice, fax, and data calls with telephone directory services and caller identification.
 The integration of telephony software and computer systems is a major development in the evolution of office automation.
-The term is used in describing the computerized services of call centers, such as those that direct your phone call to the right department at a business you're calling.
-It is also sometimes used for the ability to use your personal computer to initiate and manage phone calls (in which case you can think of your computer as your personal call center).
+The term is used in describing the computerized services of call centers, such as those that direct a phone call to the right department at a business.
+It is also sometimes used for the ability to use a personal computer to initiate and manage phone calls.